Family Thanksgiving Traditions to Start in 2024

 How people decorate their homes for Thanksgiving Day

-Many people decorate their homes with autumn-themed colors to coincide with the fall season.
-We can go for any red, orange, or yellow decoration from the tablecloth on the dinner table to the floral centerpiece.
+To coincide with the fall season, many people decorate their homes with autumn-themed colors.
+From the tablecloth on the dinner table to the floral centerpiece, we can go for any decoration that’s red, orange, or yellow.
 Pumpkins, gourds, and autumn leaves are also popular decorations.

 How some people volunteer on Thanksgiving Day